seetadev/Web3-Play-Physics/README.md

 Website: https://sites.google.com/view/play-physics-with-wrlds

+Waves Blockchain: We are syncing Waves Blockchain data with postgresql database.
+It stores all the key activities, which is used to generate the leaderboard using Waves Analytics Tooling.
+Please visit https://github.com/seetadev/Web3-Play-Physics/tree/main/Waves-blockchain-postgres-sync/blockchain-postgres-sync-module

 We are developing Covalent API Endpoints, one for fetching the total counter, user details and time stamp and the other for the token_ids of user ratings.

 About: Physical world game simulator, playground -- you can add geometrical shapes, or draw your own shapes, do educational experiments, learn using the WRLDS iot connected balls, mobile SDKs, BNB, Covalent endpoints and Multi-chain messaging protocol, and see them come to life with forces (think gravity, Newton!), friction (scrrrrape), and inertia (ahh, slow down!).